Woodwind Quintets in the Roaring Twenties – Intro

 And, finally, Jacques Ibert’s Trois Pièces Brèves of 1930.

-What Caused this Sudden Change in the Composing of Woodwind Quintets?
+What Caused this Sudden Surge of Composing for Woodwind Quintets?

 The still unresolved question is, why did the number of people writing woodwind quintets increase so much in the 1920s?
 I have a few theories.
 I’ll mention them now so you can think about them as you read on.